Skip to Content

 Each planet’s share of the eight-planet inclination oscillation energy is proportional to √a/d²:

 Saturn alone carries over half the tilt oscillation energy — not because it is the most massive (Jupiter is 3× heavier), but because it has the lowest d combined with a large orbit.
-Earth, despite being 1000× lighter than Jupiter, carries more oscillation energy (18% vs 15%) because its d = 3 beats Jupiter’s d = 5 in the 1/d² scaling.
+Earth, despite being 1000× lighter than Jupiter, carries more oscillation energy (18.2% vs 14.9%) because its d = 3 beats Jupiter’s d = 5 in the 1/d² scaling.
 The Earth–Saturn pair (d = 3) carries 74% of the eight-planet total, and the E–J–S resonance triad (Law 6) carries 89%.
 (Shares are relative to the eight major planets, which carry 99.994% of the system’s orbital angular momentum; TNOs contribute the remainder.)

 Connection to Law 3: The same structural properties that make Saturn the dominant energy carrier — d = 3 and a large orbit — also make it the sole counterweight in the inclination balance (Law 3 below).
-In the mass-independent energy partition above, Saturn carries 56%.
+In the mass-independent energy partition above, Saturn carries 56.1%.
 In the mass-dependent balance of Law 3, Saturn carries exactly 50% (by definition — it equals the other seven combined).
-The gap is absorbed by mass: Jupiter is 3.3× heavier than Saturn, which boosts Jupiter’s balance weight relative to its energy share, redistributing the load from 56/44 to an exact 50/50 split.
+The gap is absorbed by mass: Jupiter is 3.3× heavier than Saturn, which boosts Jupiter’s balance weight relative to its energy share, redistributing the load to an exact 50/50 split.

 This also reveals what determines ψ’s magnitude: it is fixed by the total inclination oscillation energy of the solar system (set at formation) and the geometric sum Σ(√a/d²) (set by Fibonacci structure and orbital spacing).
 Law 3 below tells us the oscillations cancel; the budget equation tells us their scale.
 See Fibonacci Laws Derivation — Physical meaning of ψ for the full derivation.